energywebfoundation/ocn-tools/README.md

 #### Token A

-The `TOKEN_A` can be obtain from an OCN client (should be the same as the one in the config).
+The `TOKEN_A` can be obtained from an OCN client (should be the same as the one in the config).
 If the API key is known, a curl request can be made like so:

 ```